 Accessory glands (female genitalia) – glands associated with the female genitalia, which in at least some cases contain symbiotic organisms.
 Probably not homologous throughout Curculionoidea, and appear in different forms and attached to different parts of the genitalia.
 See Kuschel (1987).

-Adelognatha (informal group of weevils) - a group of Curculionidae characterised by the adelognathous character state (q.v.), broadly equivalent to the Entiminae of Thompson (1992).
+Adelognatha (informal group of weevils) - a group of Curculionidae characterised by the adelognathous character state (q.v.), broadly equivalent to the Entiminae sensu Thompson (1992).
 They are thus also characterised by a short, broad rostrum, the deciduous mandibular process present, larval antennae lacking a projecting apical part; larvae living free in soil.
 Some Entiminae have phanerognathous mouthparts, however (q.v.).
 The group has no formal status.
 See also ‘Phanerognatha’.

 Adelognathous (head, mouthparts) – refers to the maxillae being concealed by the prementum.
 Thompson (1992) notes that in some cases the stipites are visible at the posterior angles of the prementum, and that in fact the degree to which the maxillae are concealed by the prementum is very variable.
 The contrasting term is ‘Phanerognathous’ (q.v.)